hub21team/python-curriculum-2021/module_1/2_conditionals/README.md

 # Number Comparison

-  **Why are boolean variables useful ?** Boolean variables are used to help us make checks.
-For example, remember how we can use the `input` command to store a value in a variable by writing it from the console ?
   Let's say we want to create two variables by taking their values from console and we want the person who is writing the number in the console to enter the same number for the first and second variables.
 We can do it using the following code:
   ```python
   x = input("Please enter the first number.")
   y = input("Please enter the second number.")